Paris Basin: Structure

 The Paris Basin is a geological basin of sedimentary rocks.
 It overlies geological strata folded by the Variscan orogeny.

 It forms a broad shallow bowl in which marine deposits from throughout periods from the Triassic to the Pliocene were laid down.
 Their extent generally decreases with time.
 Based on analysis of fossils recognized in the basin's strata during the 1820s and 1830s, the pioneering geologist Charles Lyell divided the Tertiary into three ages he named the Pliocene, the Miocene and the Eocene.

 To the west, the strata folded by the Variscan rise below the more recent marine deposits in the hills of Brittany and, to the east, the Ardennes, Hunsrück and Vosges.
 To the south, the basin borders on the Massif Central and the Morvan.
 To the north, its early strata match those of the bed of the English Channel and south-eastern England.
 Other boundaries lie on ridges in more recent deposits and scarps (escarpments).
 These include the Côte d'Or in the south-east (on an Alpine fault line) and, at a north end, the Hills of (Collines d') Artois which overlie the margin of London-Brabant Massif.

+Geological Significance of the Paris Basin Fossil Finds

+The fossil record of the Paris Basin is critically important for Paleogene paleontology and stratigraphy.
+The basin's continuous, well-exposed, and richly fossiliferous marine and non-marine successions provide a comprehensive record of biotic changes across the Paleocene and Eocene epochs.
+The detailed documentation of species like Crassispira tenuicrenata allows paleontologists to: